Santino Barbi

-Santino Barbi (born June 14, 2005, in Córdoba) is an Argentine footballer who plays as a goalkeeper for Talleres in the Argentine Primera División.
+Santino Barbi (born 14 June 2005) is an Argentine footballer who plays as a goalkeeper for Argentine Primera División club Talleres.
 He is also the starting goalkeeper for the Argentina U-20 national team.
 In the 2025 FIFA U-20 World Cup, he won the Golden Glove, making him the most valuable goalkeeper of the tournament.

-Career
+Club career

 Barbi joined Talleres in 2021 at the age of 15.
 At 18, he began training with the first team and promptly signed a contract with the club until 2027.
-In 2024, he was included in the senior squad for several matches and received a call-up to the Argentine U-20 national team.
-That same year, he was awarded the "Premio Estímulo" by La Voz del Interior, which recognizes outstanding figures in Córdoba sports.
+In 2024, he was awarded the "Premio Estímulo" by La Voz del Interior, which recognizes outstanding figures in Córdoba sports.

 International career

-Throughout 2024, Barbi was frequently called up to the Argentina U-20 team.
+Throughout 2024, Barbi was frequently called up to the Argentina U20 team.
 He was the starting goalkeeper in their runner-up campaign at the Alcudia International U-20 Football Tournament.
 In November, he was again selected by coach Javier Mascherano for a series of friendly matches.

 In 2025, the goalkeeper participated in the FIFA U-20 World Cup, where his standout performances helped lead his country to the final.
-Argentina ultimately lost 2-0 to Morocco.
+Argentina ultimately lost 2–0 to Morocco.
 Despite the defeat, Barbi was named the best goalkeeper of the tournament.